 Selling subscription products is a key way to build up an arsenal of recurring revenue for your business.
 This revenue can improve the stability of your income and provide a solid customer base.

 When you are ready to sell a membership subscription, every part of your sales and customer retention funnel becomes all-important.
 Think of it like an ecosystem: with a subscription product, you not only need to make the first sale, but you have to create an environment where each client can survive and thrive.

-So before we get to the how-to of creating an order form for your subscription products on WordPress, let's take a look at some of the other pieces that will contribute to the success (or failure) of your membership subscriptions.
+So before we get into how to create an order form on WordPress for your subscription products, let’s take a look at some of the other pieces that will contribute to the success (or failure) of your membership subscriptions.

 Table of Contents